All Episodes

 So you see the migration of states like Florida.

-I really think had Florida gone in the other direction, and you would have elected the mayor of Tallahassee with the worst economic record, the worst crime record in his city, I think it would have been a disaster for Florida because he was talking about a 40% corporate tax, and I think you would have seen businesses leaving on a fairly regular basis.
+I really think had Florida gone in the other direction and you would have elected the mayor of Tallahassee with the worst economic record, the worst crime record in his city, I think it would have been a disaster for Florida because he was talking about a 40% corporate tax.

 Oh, yeah.

-I mean, I had people who um said they were going to leave out of Florida and go elsewhere, and that and that does happen from time to time.
+I mean, I had people who said they were going to leave out of Florida and go elsewhere.

 Sometimes people will come to Florida and sometimes they will move to like North Carolina after they're retired or something like that.

-Now, it doesn't happen as that much, but there's there's reasons for that, but that would have accelerated.
+Now, it doesn't happen that much, but there's reasons for that.

-I mean, you would have seen a lot of people flee, all the people who are looking at potentially coming down here, these businesses would have fought twice and probably would have decided not to do it.
+I mean, you would have seen a lot of people flee all the people who are looking at potentially coming down here.

 One of the problems we've had with Florida government for a generation has been an activist liberal majority on our Supreme Court.

-Well, I get sworn in, I sign these judicial appointments, and judicial activism is done in Florida.
+I sign these judicial appointments, and judicial activism is done in Florida.

-That's gonna be good for our freedoms, but it's also good for having a good economic environment because they would strike down things that the legislature would pass, like tort reform, uh, because they were siding with basically the liberal interest, and so it was a very political cord, and that's coming to an end very soon.
+That's going to be good for our freedoms, but it's also good for having a good economic environment because they would strike down things that the legislature would pass like tort reform because they were siding with basically the liberal interest.

-And you know, here we are almost 11 almost every election year, we have problems in Broward and Palm Beach counties.
+And, you know, here we are almost 11, almost every election year we have problems in Broward and Palm Beach counties.

 And it seems to me that for whatever reason, nobody's just stepped in to fix it.